RESEARCHERS

 Once the publication has been deposited, librarians review the conditions that mark publishers to post on UPCommons.
 When editors do not allow open access, the post is deposited in closed, showing only its metadata (publication appointment).

 Send the version you want to deposit to your regular librarian or reviewer info.bibliotequesArrovaupc.edu, indicating the URL of the activity in DRAC.
-The Library, Publications and Archives Service will change the version of the publication to UPCommons.
+The Libraries, Publications and Archives Service will change the version of the publication to UPCommons.

 Yes, when the editor tells you.
 Some publishers ask that the full reference of the original publication to the file appear, often in a specific format and with a link to the original publication.